homerhanumat/tridentmoon/content/articles/02-primary.md

 *English*: Pressure on the Shoulders Posture

-*Note*:  *pīḍa* usually means somehting like "pain", or "annoyance", but here probably substitutes for *pīḍana*, "pressing".
+*Note*:  *pīḍā* usually means somehting like "pain", or "annoyance", but here probably substitutes for *pīḍana*, "pressing".

 This postures has two phases:  A and B.